 This past Friday night Ty Segall, White Fence and Teenanger invaded Johnny Brenda’s in the Fishtown area of Philadelphia.
 It was a night many people probably had marked on their calenders for weeks to come.
 Teenanger took the stage first and got everybody foaming at the mouth with their stomping punk rock.
 It was a totally fitting introduction to the show because it certainly got everybody ready to rage.
 Tim Presley and White Fence would follow up next, which by the end of their set the folks at Johnny Brenda’s were ready to explode.
 Sure enough, they did just that by the time Ty Segall took the stage.
-The main event began when Segall arrived and proceeded to tell the crowd, “For the first two songs, we are ‘The Hair.’”
-Now witness the madness the followed shortly thereafter:
+The main event began when Segall arrived and proceeded to tell the crowd, “For the first two songs, we are ‘The Hair.'”
+Now witness the madness that followed shortly thereafter:

 White Fence – Mr. Adams: